-- Get your degree from a trusted name with proven results: The new graduate passing rate on the national professional certification exam in 2017 was 100%.
-Employers of Dominican College graduates have reported that our graduates are well prepared for entry-level practice, demonstrating both the clinical skills and compassionate care necessary for highly competent occupational therapy practitioners.
+- Get your degree from a trusted name with proven results: The new graduate passing rate on the national professional certification examination in 2017 was 100%.

 - Get a 21st-Century Education: The Occupational Therapy program incorporates the latest research and trends in the ever-evolving field of practice.